 Sea otters also protect kelp forests by removing their top predator, the sea urchin.
 These spiky, globular echinoderms eat the roots and cut the remaining plant off from receiving essential sediment nutrients.
 They also multiply rapidly, sweeping across the ocean floor and devouring entire stands of kelp.

 When sea otters are around, they reduce the urchin population and frighten the creatures from advancing on the forests — choosing instead to hide away and wait for pieces of kelp debris to fall.

 The effect otters have on kelp is what takes their keystone species status to a global level.
-Kelp forests are one of the most efficient absorbers of CO2, using carbon from the atmosphere to grow leafy structures underwater.
+Kelp forests are one of the most efficient absorbers of CO2, using carbon from the atmosphere to grow their leafy structures underwater.
 With the protection sea otters provide, these forests flourish.
-Kelp forests that are guarded by sea otters can sequester up to 12 times more carbon from the environment.
+According to a study published in the journal Frontiers in Ecology and the Environment, kelp forests that are guarded by sea otters can sequester up to 12 times more carbon from the environment.

 Sea otters, kelp forests, and climate change mitigation

 Researchers have found that sea otters can increase kelp forest carbon storage from 4.4 to 8.7 megatons annually.
 To put that in perspective, we would need to remove 3 to 6 million passenger cars from the road to equal that amount.

 As more money is being invested into carbon capture technology, scientists like Chris Wilmers and Jim Estez from the University of California at Santa Cruz advocate that more value should be placed on protecting and restoring sea otter populations as a natural climate change solution.